Find the University’s ownership incentive programs, rental resources, transportation options and more to enhance the quality of life for residents.

 The Business Community

-University Hill is the term that is used to describe our neighborhood, which is located east and southeast of downtown, on one of the larger hills in Syracuse.
+University Hill is the neighborhood where we are located, east and southeast of downtown, on one of the larger hills in Syracuse.
 It is the major educational and medical district of Syracuse, as well as an important business district, with three of the top ten employers in the Syracuse region located here.
 The largest of these is Syracuse University.
-“The Hill” is also to home a Veterans Administration Medical Center, the state-run Upstate Medical University and State University of New York College of Environmental Science and Forestry, as well as the private Crouse Hospital, and the Richard H. Hutchings Psychiatric Center.
-These institutions account for more than 16,000 full-time jobs and engage more than 20,000 students.
+It is also home to a Veterans Administration Medical Center, SUNY Upstate Medical University and State University of New York College of Environmental Science and Forestry, as well as Crouse Hospital, and the Richard H. Hutchings Psychiatric Center.

 Marshall Street